chamikaVisal/UEE_mySLT/README.md

 # UEE_mySLT
 CONFIGS

-1. open your command prompt and run npm install -g expo-cli
+1. open your command prompt and run (only if you have not installed expo on your computer) npm install -g expo-cli

 2. clone the project and open the command prompt inside the folder.